Are you one of the thousands of Americans with a lingering fungal infection?

 With the rise of chronic disease, fungal overgrowth will slowly make its way into the mainstream headlines.
-The issues of antibiotic and anti-fungal resistance are serious problems that will require new answers for 21st century healthcare.
+The issues of antibiotics and antifungal resistance are serious problems that will require new answers for 21st-century healthcare.

-I believe that natural supplements and herbal extracts can play an important rule in the supportive prevention and co-management of these potentially serious problems.
+I believe that natural supplements and herbal extracts can play an important role in the supportive prevention and co-management of these potentially serious problems.

 At the very least, these natural ingredients are serving as a template for pharmaceutical companies to develop their next round of blockbuster drugs.
 But matching the natural synergy of plant compounds is difficult, and rather than trying to develop novel drug cocktails to approach these chronic health problems, I believe supporting your immune response naturally with food as medicine will drive the next wave of medical innovation in the upcoming years.